mailcow/mailcow-dockerized/docs/install.md

 stash all local changes, pull changes from the remote master branch and apply your stash on top of it:

 ```
+# Stash local changes
 git stash
+# Re-pull master
 git pull
+# Apply stash and remove it
 git stash pop
 ```